-Staff and Inmate Contact
+Staff and Incarcerated Person Contact

-Interaction with inmates allows for continual assessment of the safety and security of the detention facility and the health and welfare of the inmates.
+Interaction with incarcerated persons allows for continual assessment of the safety and security of the detention facility and the health and welfare of the incarcerated persons.
 However, inappropriate interaction can undermine security and order in the facility and the integrity of the supervision process.

-This policy provides guidelines for appropriate and professional interaction between members and inmates, and is intended to promote high ethical standards of honesty, integrity and impartiality as well as increase facility safety, discipline and morale.
+This policy provides guidelines for appropriate and professional interaction between members and incarcerated persons, and is intended to promote high ethical standards of honesty, integrity, and impartiality as well as increase facility safety, discipline, and morale.